-The Seventh Annual Early Childhood Educators Institute (ECEI) will be live online July 25, 27 and August 1 & 3 from 9:00 am - 3:00 pm.
+The Ninth Annual Early Childhood Educators Institute (ECEI) will be live online and fully interactive using Zoom Videoconferencing on July 29, July 31, August 5 & August 7 from 9:00 am - 3:00 pm.
 If you are an early childhood or primary teacher (birth to grade 3), a special educator, home visitor, or related service/CIS personnel, then this Institute is for you!

 9:00-9:45 |